StarLederer/mwgsl/README.md

 *Note: this document uses Javascript syntax highlighting, which is of course, incorrect, but works better than no highlighing at all.*

+## Motivation.

+This language is inspired by commonly used C-like shader preprocessors and by the mistakes those preproocessors make.
+MWGSL is intended to achieve the same end result and replace C-like preprocessors but with a better DX and a modern, robust and Rust-like approach.
+This language also learns from operation of ECMAScript bundlers such as [ESBuild](https://esbuild.github.io/) since they solve an alsmot identical problem and do it an a very develoepr-friendly way.

+### Why do I want MWGSL over a C-like preprocessor

+* **Named imports instead of file inclusion.** This means develoeprs have the ability to filter and alias what they import and avoid unwanted and unexpected code insertions into their programs.
+* **Explicit or automatic identifier names.** Imported identifiers are explicitly stated and optinally aliased, and ones that are used internally (e.g a function that is called from an exported function) are renamed automatically based on which file they come from.
+This makes it impossible to ever have a name conflict (between dependencies of imported objects or user-defined ones).
+* **The spread macro.** Named imports make it impossible to just insert the exports wherever they are imported but that is good news.
+Since there is a community need to include order-dependent definitions such as resource variables MWGSL allows that, but makes it madatory for developers to explicitly state where in their code such definitons must end up.
+This means that developers have control over order-dependent exports from included modules and are forced to be aware of them.
+* **if? instead of #ifdef**.
+MWGSL uses a different vaiant building mechanism which is the if? macro.
+Unlike #ifdef, if?
+Does not include any code into the final shader but instead returns a spreadable WGSL object (most commonly a scope! or void!) which, depending on the use, is much closer to how an acual WGSL if statement would work (scoping instructions inside the satement), or can act as a compile-time turnary operator (for example, when optionally compiling function parameters).
+* **Including arbitrary/invaid code is impossible**.
+Horrible code practices such as starting a function in one #include and finishing it in another are syntactically impossible.
+* **Rust inspired syntaxt** (as opposed to C; for a more civilized age).

+### Why do I want a shader preprocessor at all

+* TODO.

 ## Propesed syntax additions

 This section describes proposed macros, which are syntactical additions to WGSL.